slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

+> *'Trust bank account analogy: you make deposits by being on time, doing what you say you will, random acts of kindness, etc. You make withdrawals by being flaky, forgetful, and insensitive, among other things.'*

-HOWEVER... after taking the first step [mirror](#on-mirroring) their behavior.
+HOWEVER... after taking the first step [mirror](chapter_3_action.md#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.

 > *'Don't hide your feelings from people who show you theirs.'*